Key takeaways

 | Sprites | Persistent state with checkpoints | Object-storage durability, instant restore |

 The market is early and growing fast.
 E2B has the adoption lead, but Sprites and Daytona are pushing the boundaries on what sandboxes can do.
+ByteDance's AIO Sandbox takes a different approach entirely — instead of optimizing one dimension, it bundles everything into a single container with a shared filesystem, betting that integration simplicity matters more than isolation strength for many use cases.
 Modal leads GPU workloads but Northflank is challenging with cheaper H100s and VPC deployment.
-Alibaba's OpenSandbox brings a credible open-source, protocol-driven alternative for teams wanting full control over their sandbox infrastructure at Kubernetes scale.
-The winners will be determined by which model — ephemeral or persistent — proves better for production AI agents, and whether enterprises prefer pure sandboxes or full-stack platforms.
+Alibaba's OpenSandbox brings a credible open-source, protocol-driven alternative for teams wanting full control at Kubernetes scale.
+Microsandbox (YC X26) introduces a new axis — local-first microVMs where secrets never leave the host — that may prove compelling as AI agents handle increasingly sensitive credentials.
+The winners will be determined by which model — ephemeral, persistent, or local-first — proves better for production AI agents, and whether enterprises prefer pure sandboxes or full-stack platforms.

 Research by Ry Walker Research